MDeLuise/notepy/README.md

 * tkinter
 * PyAutoGUI

-see `requirements.txt` for a complete list of used libraries
+see `requirements.txt` for a list of used libraries generated with `pip3 freeze` command.

 ## Setup
 To run this project: